dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 > The `args` parameter is currently unused.
 There is [an issue][7] tracking the ability to specify design-time arguments
 > from the tools.

-A factory can be especially useful if you need to configure the DbContext differently for design time than at run time, if the `DbContext` constructor take additional parameters are not registered in DI, if you are not using DI at all, or if for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's `Main` class.
+A design-time factory can be especially useful if you need to configure the DbContext differently for design time than at run time, if the `DbContext` constructor take additional parameters are not registered in DI, if you are not using DI at all, or if for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's
+`Main` class.

   [1]: xref:core/managing-schemas/migrations/index
   [2]: xref:core/miscellaneous/configuring-dbcontext